BWSI-piPACT/reference_code/README.md

 ```

 ## Configuration
 The configuration file is of the YAML format.
 It is provided with a default configuration which you should change to suit your needs.
 You will need to reference in-line comments and external module documentation to fully understand all configuration options.

-Many configuration options can be overwritten by command line provided arguments.
+The configuration YAML will only be used if specified as a commadn line argument.
+Many indiviudal configuration options can be overwritten by command line provided arguments.

 ```yaml
 # Configuration file for piPACT reference collection software